-Celebrate Spring with these easy and delicious maple glazed eclairs, topped with walnuts and filled with mascarpone whipped cream.
+Celebrate Spring with these easy and delicious Maple Glazed Eclairs, topped with a maple glaze and walnuts and filled with mascarpone whipped cream.

 These eclairs feature a maple syrup glaze and are topped with chopped walnuts and a bit of salt (if you like the sweet/salty thing).
 Then they are filled with a mascarpone whipped cream, which can be made ahead and is wonderfully stable due to the mascarpone.